PetitCoinCoin/advent-of-sql/README.md

 Day 16: Let's see when I'll setup a correct environnment

-Day 17: learnt that datetime manipulain is as painful in SQL as in any other language.
+Day 17: learnt that datetime manipulain is as painful in SQL as in any other language

 Day 18: Re-used day 8

+Day 19: learnt about CROSS JOIN (and try to do some optimization after my first successful attempt)